JulianEichen/springboot-league/README.md

 On top of this 'business logic', I wanted to have a user management system with registration, login, logout and different roles.
 And below a database to handle whatever persistent data would arise.

+## Database
+I used a MySQL database.
+With the following tables and relations.
+The relations were added as needed.

 ## Usage